-A shareholder is entitled to exercise rights as a holder of shares, including participating in a general meeting, if the shareholding is registered in the register of shareholders or has been reported to the company and documented without this being prevented by any provisions in the articles of association on consent, pre-emption rights in respect of change of ownership or failure to register the shareholding in the share register no later than the relevant record date, cf. Asal. § 4-2, cf. § 5-2.
-If the company has made provision for a record date requirement in its articles of association pursuant to Asal. § 4-2, this will stipulate a deadline for notifying and exercising ownership of the shares.
-Asal. § 5-2 also gives shareholders the right to participate through a proxy and to be accompanied by an adviser.
-Powers of attorney must be in writing, signed and dated, and they can be delivered by electronic means of communication, cf. Asal. § 1-6.
-The notice convening a general meeting of a stock exchange listed company must normally be sent no later than 21 days before the meeting is to be held, unless the articles of association stipulate a longer deadline or the company is entitled to set a shorter deadline, cf. Asal. § 5-11 (b).
-A meeting called to consider measures adopted by way of the articles of association in respect of a takeover bid is subject to different deadlines for calling the meeting, cf. Vphl. § 6-17.
-The articles of association may stipulate that shareholders wishing to attend a general meeting must give the company prior notice thereof subject to a deadline that may not be set earlier than five days prior to the meeting, cf. Asal. § 5-3.
+A-The person who is a shareholder is entitled to exercise rights as a holder of shares, including participating in a five business days before the general meeting, if the shareholding is registered in (the register of shareholders or has been reported to the company and documented without this being prevented by any provisions in the articles of association on consent, pre-emption rights in respect of change of ownership or failure to register the shareholding in the share register no later than the relevant record date, cf. ] has Asal. § 4.
+2, cf. § 5.
+2. If the company has made provision for a record date requirement in its articles of association pursuant to Asal. § 4.
+2, this will stipulate a deadline for notifying and exercising ownership of the shares.
+Asal. § 5-2 also gives shareholders the right to attend and vote at the general meeting, cf. Asal. § 5-2 first subsection.
+Asal. participate through a§ 5-2 also grants the right to attend by proxy and to be accompanied by an adviser.
+Powers of atterney The proxy must be in writing, signed and dated, and they can.
+The proxy may be delivered presented by means of electronic means of communication, cf. Asal. § 1-67.
+The notice convening a general meeting of a stock exchange-period in listed company must normally be sent no later than companies is 21 days before the meeting is to be held, unless the articles of association stipulate a longer deadline-period is stipulated in the articles of association or the company is entitled permitted to set a shorter deadlineperiod, cf. Asal. § 5-11 (b).
+A meeting called to consider.
+For the consideration of articles-based measures adopted by way of the articles of association in respect ofin connection with a takeover bid-is subject to different deadlines for calling the meeting, cf., special notice periods apply, cf. Vphl. § 6-17.
+Owners of nominee-registered shares who wish to attend the general meeting must give prior notice to the company.
+The articles of association may stipulate that other shareholders wishingwho wish to attend athe general meeting must also give the company priorsuch notice thereof subject to a deadline that may not be set earlier than five days prior to the meeting company, cf. Asal. § 5-3.
+Such notice must be received by the company no later than two business days before the general meeting.
+The board may nevertheless, before the notice of the general meeting has been sent, set a later deadline for the notice.